 Remember!
 All options to recover a disabled iPad require deleting data.
 So, if you haven't backed up, you might need to start all over again.

 When your iPad transforms into a locked vault, it's usually because of one of two scenarios.

-It could be that you've just entered the wrong passcode one too many times, or out of no fault of your own.
+It could be that you've just entered the wrong passcode one too many times, or due to a technical issue out of no fault of your own.

-Ah, the good old days when your cat could walk across your iPad without locking you out.
+Ah, image if your cat could walk across your laptop without locking you out.
+One could dream.

-Unfortunately, failed password attempts are usually the culprit for a disabled iPad.
+Unfortunately, failed password attempts caused by forgetting your login details or your cat tapping away, are usually the culprits for a disabled iPad.

-Apple’s security protocols kick in, especially if the wrong passcode is entered multiple times in quick succession.
+Apple’s security protocols kick in and disables your iPad to protect your data, especially if the wrong passcode is entered multiple times in quick succession.

 Life isn't perfect, and neither is iOS.

 Although it's rare, sometimes an update or a bug can throw a wrench in the works.
 The result?
 A disabled iPad that leaves you scratching your head.